 The fast-flowing Crux bite valve also includes a handy on/off lever that prevents accidentally draining your precious water.
 If ease of drinking is your most important feature in a hydration pack, the CamelBak Crux system does an admirable job.

 Ease of Filling

 At first glance, the Cloud Walker 18 looks cushy and supportive, and it is to a point.
 With a typical day hike load; rain shell, ⅔ full hydration bladder, some snacks, GPS, and a few other small items, the pack carries well.
-The pack has substantially padded shoulder straps which feel good initially, especially with a lighter load, but the support fades if the weight carried is more than 10 pounds.
+The pack has substantially padded shoulder straps that feel good initially, especially with a lighter load, but the support fades if the weight carried is more than 10 pounds.
 Depending on your needs, this may or may not be a big factor for you.

-At the top of the pack is a smaller zipped pocket for items like glasses, personal electronics, snacks, etc. This pocket is sufficient in size, but is not lined with scratch-resistant fabric, which we prefer for keeping screens and lenses safe.
+At the top of the pack is a smaller zippered pocket for items like glasses, personal electronics, snacks, etc. This pocket is sufficient in size but is not lined with scratch-resistant fabric, which we prefer for keeping screens and lenses safe.
 The outside of the pack also houses two stretchy mesh storage pockets for additional items like a wet rain shell or an extra water bottle.
-Also, keep in mind that actual gear storage capacity is 15.5 liters when the pack's hydration reservoir is filled to capacity.
+Also, keep in mind that the actual gear storage capacity is 15.5 liters when the pack's hydration reservoir is filled to capacity.

 Ease of Cleaning